CristyB09/Sign_Language_Translator_into_Text_and_Speech/README.md

+    # Sign Language Translator into text and speech

     PROJECT AIMS

     • The aim of this study is to find the possibilities of using Deep Neural Network (DNN) for translating sign languages into speech and text format through human       hand gestures.